vectordotdev/vector/rfcs/2022-02-24-11552-dd-agent-style-secret-management.md

 ## Alternatives

 - Integrate with other third party tools: Vault and CSP APIs for secret management to start with.
-- Use the env var interpolation as a secret backend and leverate [K8s ability to expose secret][k8s-env-var-from-secrets] as environment variables, still this would be a good idea to document that as this is a convenient solution avoiding the need to inject a custom binary inside container images.
+- Stick to environment variables interpolation and leverage [K8s ability to expose secret][k8s-env-var-from-secrets] as environment variables, this is already documented in the [Vector helm char][env-var-from-k8s-secrets].
 Note that the Datadog Agent is now capable to [do that out-of-the-box][dd-agent-with-k8s-secret].

 Note: doing nothing is not really an alternative here, as plain text secret in config is a strong blocker for some users.